VideojogosLusofona/lp1_exercicios/problemas/02_bases_cs.md

 ---

+59 - Utilizando o código implementado no exercício 58, faz refactor ao código para que este utilize enumeration flags em vez de constantes para referenciar as classes do jogo.

+Using your implemented code from exercise 58, refactor it so that it uses enumeration flags instead of constantes to refer to the different classes of the game.

+---

-59 - Implementa uma função que recebe como input uma String e um número, e que repete essa String o número de vezes inserido.
+60 - Implementa uma função que recebe como input uma String e um número, e que repete essa String o número de vezes inserido.

 Implement a function that receives as input a String and a Number.
 This function should return the same String repeated by the inputted number.

 Output Example:

-Input: “Banana”, 3 => “BananaBananaBanana”
+* Input: `Banana`, `3` => Output: `BananaBananaBanana`
-Input: “Jar”, 1 => “JarJar”
+* Input: `Jar`, `1` => Output: `JarJar`
-Input: “Welcome”, 0 => “Welcome”
+* Input: `Welcome`, `0` => `Welcome`

 ---

-60 - Um Anagrama consiste em reorganizar as letras de uma palavra para dar origem a outra nova palavra.
-Implementa uma função que recebe duas strings como input e verifica se uma palavra é anagrama da outra – return true (se é anagrama) ou return false (se não é).
+61 - Um Anagrama consiste em reorganizar as letras de uma palavra para dar origem a outra nova palavra.
+Implementa uma função que recebe duas strings como input e verifica se uma palavra é anagrama da outra.

 An Anagram consists of a word whose letters can be reorganized into a new word.
-Implement a function that takes two strings as an input and verifies if a word is an anagram of another - return true if it is, return false if it is not.
+Implement a function that takes two strings as an input and verifies if a word is an anagram of another.

 Output Example:

-Input: “Taste” “State” => TRUE
+* Input: `Taste` `State` => Output: `TRUE`
-Input: “Dog” “God” => TRUE
+* Input: `Dog` `God` => Output: `TRUE`
-Input: “Frog” “Rock” => FALSE
+* Input: `Frog` `Rock` => Output: `FALSE`

 ---

-61 - Implementa uma função que deteta as vogais de uma string e que retorna um array de inteiros cujo contenha a posição de cada vogal dessa palavra.
+62 - Implementa uma função que deteta as vogais de uma string e que retorna um array de inteiros cujo contenha a posição de cada vogal dessa palavra.
 A contagem deve começar do 1 e não do 0.

 Implement a function that detects the vowels of a string and returns an integer array containing the position of each vowel of the inputted string.
 Counting should start from 1 and not 0.

 Output Example:

-Input: “Hello” => Output: [2, 5]
+* Input: `Hello` => Output: `[2, 5]`
-Input: “World” => Output: [2]
+* Input: `World` => Output: `[2]`
-Input: “Everyday” => Output: [1, 3, 7]
+* Input: `Everyday` => Output: `[1, 3, 7]`

 ---

-62 - Implementa uma função que recebe um número e retorna a soma de cada dígito desse número.
+63 - Implementa uma função que recebe um número e retorna a soma de cada dígito desse número.

 Implement a function that receives a number and returns the sum of each digit of that number.

 Output Example:

-Input: 12 => (1 + 2) Output: 3
+* Input: `12` => Output: `3` - (1 + 2)
-Input: 345 => (3 + 4 + 5) Output: 12
+* Input: `345` => Output: `12` - (3 + 4 + 5)
-Input: 123456 => (1 + 2 + 3 + 4 + 5 + 6) Output: 21
+* Input: `123456` => Output: `21` - (1 + 2 + 3 + 4 + 5 + 6)

 ---

-63 - Implementa uma função que recebe como input um array (tipo <string>), um inteiro e uma string.
+64 - Implementa uma função que recebe como input um array de strings, um inteiro e uma string.
 A função deverá retornar um array com a nova string inserido na posição do inteiro.
 Nota: Implemente esta função de raíz.

-Implement a function that takes as input an array (type <string>), an integer and a string.
+Implement a function that takes as input an array of strings, an integer and a string.
 The function should return an array with the new string inserted in the position of the integer.
 Note: Implement this function from scratch.

 Output Example:

-Input: [“abc”, “aaa”, “ccc”], 2, “bbb” => Output: [“abc”, “aaa”, “bbb”, “ccc”]
-Input: [“0001”, “0010”, “0011”], 0 “0000” => Ouput: [“0000”, “0001”, “0010”, “0011”]
+* Input: `["abc", "aaa", "ccc"]`, `2`, `"bbb"` => Output: `["abc", "aaa", "bbb", "ccc"]`
+* Input: `["0001", "0010", "0011"]`, `0` `"0000"` => Ouput: `["0000", "0001", "0010", "0011"]`

 ---

-64 - Implementa uma função que receba uma string e faça a sua inversão para cada palavra dessa string
+65 - Implementa uma função que receba uma string e faça a sua inversão para cada palavra dessa string

 Implement a function that receives a string and inverts every word of that string.

 Output Example:

-Input: “Hello World!” => “olleH !dlroW”
-Input: “Foo Bar” => “ooF raB”
-Input: “Cool Beans” => “looC snaeB”
+* Input: `"Hello World!"` => Output: `"olleH !dlroW"`
+* Input: `"Foo Bar"` => Output: `"ooF raB"`
+* Input: `"Cool Beans"` => Output: `"looC snaeB"`

 ---